revk/ESP32-Faikin/README.md

 Support is provided here ([issues](issues) and [discussions](discussions)).

-See [Work in progress and releases](wiki/Work-in-progress) for details of changes and pre-release test.
+See [wiki/Work-in-progress](https://github.com/revk/ESP32-Faikin/wiki/Work-in-progress) for details of changes and pre-release test.

 ## PCB